 KCl, potassium chloride

 Most potassium in our body is found in muscle and lean tissue cells.
-Potassium is available in most foods and is readily absorbed by the body.
+Potassium is in most foods.
+It’s readily absorbed by the body.

-Potassium salts are water soluble, and potassium is found in solution as a positively charged particle (cation).
+Potassium salts are water soluble.
+It’s found in solution as a positively charged particle (cation).
 Potassium is the major cation inside living cells.

-Potassium is needed to maintain the electrochemical potential across cell membranes.
-This potential is crucial in conducting nerve signals, which then lead to skeletal muscle contraction, hormone release, and smooth muscle and heart contraction.
+We need potassium to keep the electrochemical balance across cell membranes.
+This is crucial in conducting nerve signals.
+This leads to skeletal muscle contraction, hormone release, and smooth muscle and heart contraction.

-Potassium levels are regulated in the kidneys by a hormone called aldosterone.
+Potassium levels are controlled in the kidneys by a hormone called aldosterone.

 A diet rich in fruits, vegetables, and high-potassium, low-fat dairy products has been shown to decrease blood pressure and decrease calcium excretion.
-However, supplements of potassium are not generally recommended due to the potential for serious toxic effects, including cardiac arrest.
+But potassium supplements aren’t usually recommended.
+This is because they can cause side effects, such as cardia arrest.

-Potassium is widely available in foods because it is a major component of living cells.
-Particularly good sources include fruits and vegetables (such as bananas, citrus fruits, and tomatoes), milk and yogurt, and fresh meats.
-The following table lists the potassium content of some of the better food sources.
+It’s widely available in foods.
+This is because it’s a main component of living cells.
+Good sources include vegetables and fruits, such as bananas, citrus fruits, and tomatoes.
+They also include milk and yogurt, and fresh meats.
+The following table lists the potassium content of some food sources.

 Avocado (1 medium)